Sarah D'Arcy: AFL Women's career

 Collingwood re-signed D'Arcy for the 2018 season during the trade period in May 2017.
 On 2 September, D'Arcy played for Victoria in the inaugural AFL Women's State of Origin match, where she swapped between full-forward and higher up the ground and kicked a banana goal from an acute angle.

 D'Arcy returned to the Collingwood side in round 1, 2018, but was the subject of controversy after she was reported for kicking 's Sarah Hosking in the groin.
 She was subsequently offered and accepted a two match ban under the AFL's match review system.
 The incident was assessed under the system as "intentional conduct medium impact to the groin".
 She was the first player in either the AFLW or AFL to be sanctioned under the new system overseen by match review officer Michael Christian.

 Collingwood re-signed D'Arcy for the 2019 season during the trade period in June 2018.

 At the conclusion of the 2020 season, D'Arcy was traded to Richmond alongside teammate Sarah Dargan, in a package deal in exchange for a third and fourth round pick at the 2020 draft.

+Personal life

+Richmond men's hall of famer Jack Titus was the cousin of D'arcy's grandfather.